vortex314/mqtt2serial/README.md

 # Arduino code mqtt over serial

 ## Synopsis
+This code enables Arduino based microcontrollers to use a serial port communication to send MQTT publish information to topics and subscribe to MQTT topics
+Conventions used in the code
+Publish happens on
 ## Build process ( draft )
  - Framework = Arduino
 - IDE = Visual Code + PlatformIO